-Cariola Díez Pérez-Cotapos is a transactional giant with a flair for complex cross-border work.
-Its corporate, M&A and banking and finance offerings are envied by competitors and continue to attract local and international clients from a variety of sectors.
-It may be one of the oldest in the market, Cariola Díez knows how to adapt to stay relevant; its solid focus on technology law and tools helps it stand out from its competitors.
-Its rich history, combined with its modern, forward-looking approach mean that clients remain extremely satisfied with the service offered.
+Cariola, Díez, Pérez-Cotapos is a transactional giant best known for its adept handling of complex cross-border matters.
+Its M&A and banking and finance offerings are envied by competitors and continue to attract local and international clients from a variety of sectors.
+It may be one of the oldest firms in the market, but age does not stop Cariola Díez from adapting; its solid focus on technology law helps it stand out from others in this chapter.
+Its rich history, combined with its modern, forward-looking approach leave clients satisfied with the services provided by the firm.

-The firm places great importance on collaboration both inside and outside its walls.
-All teams work across practice areas, which management believes helps with talent retention, since young lawyers get to work with a range of partners on different matters and it allows them to carve out their focus.
+The firm places great importance on collaboration inside and outside its walls.
+All teams work across practice areas, which management believes helps with talent retention, as young lawyers work with a range of partners on different matters.

 One of the firm’s most important local clients is Enel, the utility group.
-Local pulp and paper company Arauco is another big client.
-International names that frequently hire Cariola Díez include Google, Chinese food and drinks group JoyVio, US retail giant Levi Strauss & Co and Saudi gas company Gasco.
-According to the latest research into “Who Represents Latin America’s Biggest Companies”, conducted by Latin Lawyer’s affiliate, the Latin American Corporate Counsel Association, Cariola Díez represents 7% of the region’s biggest companies, making it Chile’s third most popular firm.
+Mining giant Codelco and América Móvil are two big clients.
+Other names that frequently hire Cariola Díez include Chilean retailer CCU and Colombian energy group Terpel.
+According to the latest research into “Who Represents Latin America’s Biggest Companies”, conducted by Latin Lawyer’s affiliate LACCA, the Latin American Corporate Counsel Association, Cariola Díez represents 15% of the region’s biggest companies, making it Chile’s third most popular firm.

 Client praise for Cariola Díez comes in abundance year on year.
-“The firm works very closely with its clients in a highly professional manner; I would like to highlight their lawyers’ great willingness to help with specific issues that arise in our business,” says one happy client.
-Another general counsel applauds the lawyers for being responsive, creative and analytical, and many other clients highlighted the speed at which lawyers reply to them.
+“They are fast and always willing to solve the most complicated situations with easy recommendations,” says one happy client.
+Another general counsel applauds the lawyers for their commitment, and many other clients highlighted the speed at which lawyers reply to them.

 Alliances and networks

-Cariola Díez is a member of the global commercial law firm networks Interlaw and Advoc.
-It joined L&E Global in 2018, from which it receives referrals.
+Cariola Díez is a member of the global commercial law firm networks Interlaw, Advoc and L&E Global.